Convert HEIC to JPG - iPhone Photos on Any Device

 When to Convert

 Reach for a JPG copy when you are sharing with non-Apple users, uploading to a website or web form that rejects .heic, or opening the photo in older editing software that has no HEIC support.
-If none of those apply and you are staying inside the Apple ecosystem, the HEIC original is the smaller, higher-fidelity file to keep.
+If none of those apply, keep the HEIC original - the panel above lists the three cases where converting costs you something.

 Other tools in the image-conversion set: extract frames from a GIF as individual PNG or JPG files, convert a raster PNG into a scalable vector with PNG to SVG, or flatten an SVG down to a fixed-pixel PNG with SVG to PNG.